waggle-sensor/node-platforms/nvidia-nano/setup-guides/test_nano.md

 4. Test docker's GPU access by running this command `docker run -ti --rm --gpus all waggle/gpu-stress-test:latest`

-    - To see if the gpu is being used check the gpu frequency (GR3D_FREQ) by running this command `tegrastats` in a seperate terminal
+    - To see if the gpu is being used check the gpu frequency (GR3D_FREQ) by running this command `tegrastats` in a separate terminal

 5. If `service k3s status` returns active and `kubectl get node` returns an active node then test k3s' GPU access by running this command `kubectl run gpu-test --image=waggle/gpu-stress-test:latest --attach=true`
     > Note: You may see the error `error: timed out waiting for the condition`. that is okay. it just means it is taking a long time to create the container in `k3s`